Code-Institute-Submissions/Upon-Wonder/README.md

 Wireframes

 ## Features
+Four out of the five pages features a responsive navigation bar that contains the logo to the left and four options of wich page the viewer wants to go to.

+Each page has a footer with social media icons linking to the bands social media pages, and a text that encourage the viewer to do so.
+Additionaly there is also a text of copyright information.

+### Index page
 The index page contains of a image of the band, the logo and a button.
 The purpose of this structure is to activate the viewer by clicking on the button and evoke a feeling that an experience awaits on the other side of the page.

-Four out of five pages features a responsive navigation bar that contains the logo to the left and four options of wich page the viewer wants to go to.

-Each page has a footer with social media icons linking to the bands social media pages, and a text that encourage the viewer to do so.
+### About
+The about page features a hero image of a concert from the audience's point of view, and a logo on top of the hero image.
+The page includes information about the band itself and how they came together and also a presentation of each band member with a member photograph each.

+### Gallery
+### Tour Dates
+The Tour Dates page starts of with an alert section to inform the visitor about the cancellation of the 2020 tour.
+The visitor also gets the information that you can reschedule their excisting tickets or get a refund followed by a link to ticketmasters webpage with information regarding the cancellation and rescheduling of live events.

+Under the alert the list of tour dates for the year of 2021 is presented.
+Each performance follows by a pink button with the text "tickets" that leads the visitor to a page where they can purchase tickets to the shows.

+Under the tour dates list, there are two columns where the one to the left contains a text that says "Want to know where we're heading next?
+Check out the map!" and next to that column is a map to show where the next show will be.

-### Existing Features
+### Contact

 ### Features Left to Implement

 ## Technologies Used